 The Disruptions to Laboratory Life Study

-This page shares preliminary findings from the Disruptions to Laboratory Life (DLL) study, a research project I launched in August 2020.
+This page shares findings from the Disruptions to Laboratory Life (DLL) study, a research project I launched in August 2020.
 Continue reading to learn more about the project and laboratory workers' experiences during the COVID-19 pandemic.
 Findings have also been published in Science, Technology, & Human Values.

 ABOUT THE DLL PROJECT

 This study began with a simple question: how was laboratory life changing in the midst of the COVID-19 pandemic?
 As an ethnographer who has spent much time in lab settings observing the mundane aspects of bench work in my research, I was familiar with the hustle and bustle of lab life: shared equipment in packed space, lab mates running from room to room, rigid experimental protocols, and informal chit chat with passersby and lab mates.
 How could lab work continue, when the key recommendations to slow the spread of COVID-19 were to avoid close contact with others in indoor settings - something nearly impossible to do in most lab settings?
 What did "doing science" look like during this time of extraordinary upheaval?

 I wanted to understand how practices were changing in response to the pandemic, what sorts of disruptions were impacting scientific work, and what this experience was like for people working in academic laboratories.
 In a time when biomedical science was in the spotlight to develop COVID-19 therapies and vaccines, the often invisible and taken for granted parts of scientific work seemed important to capture.
 The DLL project draws on interviews with 39 trainees (postdocs and advanced doctoral students) in a range of biomedical fields and institutions across the US.
 Findings from this project elucidate how the pandemic not only disrupted their scientific work and personal lives, but also made visible power dynamics and inequality in the lab environment.
 This page shares the experience of workers in their own words.